-3. The radius rod bushings should be checked signs periodically for of shearing, deterioration, or damage.
+3. The radius rod bushings should be checked periodically for signs of shearing, deterioration, or damage.
 Any defective part should be replaced with a new one.

-Radius Rod Removal 2.3.2
+Radius Rod Removal

-- 1. Flatten the tab washer which secures the two retaining nuts (or bolts), and then unscrew the nuts (or bolts) at each extremity of the radius rod (Fig. 5). - 2.
-Remove the tab washer and the retaining plates and radius rod ends from anchor pins, and then remove the radius rod.
+- 1. Unscrew the nuts (or bolts) at each extremity of the radius rod (Fig. 46). - 2.
+Remove the radius rod.